department-of-veterans-affairs/vets-website/va-gov/pages/health-care/schedule-view-va-appointments.md

 <div itemscope itemtype="http://schema.org/FAQPage">
 <div itemprop="description" class="va-introtext">

-With our VA Appointments tools, you can schedule some VA appointments online, view details about upcoming appointments, and organize your health calendar.
+With our VA Appointments tools, you can schedule some VA health care appointments online.
+You can also view details about upcoming appointments and organize your health calendar.
 Find out if you’re eligible, and how to sign up to begin using these tools on our My HealtheVet health management portal.

 </div>